As a public body we strive to provide value for money and have a sound financial management system in place.

 - Spend money in accordance with Financial Regulations.

-- Agree a budget based on its Strategic Plan which outlines planned spending over a period of time.
+- Agree a budget based on our Strategic Plan Review 2018 – 2022 which outlines planned spending over a period of time.

-- Put in place a sound system of internal control which includes internal audit, at least annally, and carried out by an independent auditor.
+- Have in place a sound system of internal control which includes internal audit, at least annally, and carried out by an independent auditor.

 - Approve spending each month and monitor spending against the approved budget.